Little Schloss & Big Schloss Loop

 I had to navigate some rocky and steep sections to get to the top, but it was well worth it.
 The views were breathtaking, and there was no one there.
 As nice as the vista from Little Schloss was, it couldn’t hold a candle to Big Schloss.
 The 360-degree views into the surrounding mountains and valleys were some of the most stunning I’ve ever experienced.

 I was up there for at least 30 minutes just soaking in the views before I felt the beginnings of raindrops.
 The incoming storms must have scared everyone away, because in all the time I was there, no one else showed up.
 Big Schloss is one of the most popular hikes in the area, so it was a rare thing to have it all to yourself.
-Once the rain picked up a little, I reluctantly began the descent down.
+Once the rain picked up a little, I reluctantly began the descent.

 Big Schloss Vista